gost-dom/project-harmony/README.md

 This package contains helpers for querying the DOM.
 The shaman helps drive ghosts away (couldn't call it excorsist, too complicated to type in Go code).

+## Running

+There's a makefile with a "live" target as the default target, which starts the server with live-reload capabilities on port 7331.

+## Testing frameworks

+The structure use [testify](https://github.com/stretchr/testify) suites.

+For assertions, the suite uses mostly testify, but a few use gomega.
+[gomega](https://onsi.github.io/gomega).
+Gomega allows creation of custom matches, that can significantly increase the expressiveness of tests, hiding irrelevant details.

+E.g., checking the the value of an attribute of a variable of type `Node` requires 3 check, one for type cast, one of the presence of the attribute, and one for the value of the attribute.

+Use whatever you want; this is meant as a source of test patterns, and as such try to cover multiple ways to achieve the result.